Off-grid living is all about building systems. And one of those systems that we don't want to live without is hot water.

 Now, electric tankless water heaters do take less energy to run than their traditional counterparts because they do not have to run all the time to keep water stored in the tank hot.
 Rather, they have super powerful heating elements that essentially flash heat the water when you turn on the hot water tap.

 This, in turn, creates a heavy load on your electrical system, requiring a substantial increase in amps and breakers.
-Most normal households on the electric grid require an upgrade to run these water heaters, let alone an alternative power setup.
+Most normal households on the electric grid require an upgrade to run these water heaters, let alone an off grid power setup.

-Let us entertain the thought of using one of these bad boys on an off-grid power setup.
-If I had a mid-size electric tankless water heater requiring 20 kilowatts, I would need 16 deep cycle marine batteries (at 12v 105amp) just to trigger the heating elements.
-I could only imagine how taxing that large of a draw would be on a battery backup system!
+Let us entertain the thought of using one of these bad boys on an off-grid situation.
+If I had a mid-size electric tankless water heater requiring 20 kilowatts, I would need 16 deep cycle marine batteries (at 12v 105amp) just to provide the power depth for the heating elements.

-There are several ways to attain hot water while living off-grid that are functional and practical.
+There are several ways to attain hot water while living off grid that are functional, practical, and energy efficient.
 Modern techniques give you the option to have on-demand hot water without having to harvest timber or boil water.
-You will have to spend some $ for the convenience, but I think its worth it!
-We use propane for our small RV hot water heater, and it works just fine.
+You will have to spend some $ for the convenience, but I think it's worth it!